DEShawResearch/msys/doc/source/guide.rst

 Getting started
 ===============

+This section will guide you through some of the main features of Msys in order to give you a feeling for how the Python interface works.

 Once you have your Python environment by loading the appropriate modules, fire up Python, import the msys module, and load a dms